garrandall/popular-music-data/tracks/rock-wit-u--awww-baby--ashanti.md

 I just wanna love you baby (I wanna love you babe) Always thinking of you babe (I'm thinking of you babe)

-Can you roll with me (ooh baby)
+Can you roll with me (oh baby)
 All over me (Ohhhh)
 Can you take control of me
-I just wanna love you baby (Oohhh)
+I just wanna love you baby (Oh)
 Always thinking of you baby (I wanna love you babe)

-Oh, mmmm, love you babe
+Oh, mmm, love you babe
-Mmmm, yeah-yeah, yeah-yeah, yeah
+Mmm, yeah-yeah, yeah-yeah, yeah
-Oh mmmm, love you babe
+Oh mmm, love you babe
-Mmmm, yeah-yeah, yeah-yeah, yeah
+Mmm, yeah-yeah, yeah-yeah, yeah